 I’ll admit that I am a life long Windows PC user.
 Not by choice, but by necessity.
 It’s all I’ve ever worked on, and let me tell you, I can make one sing.

-However, I was never lucky enough to work anywhere that used Mac’s exclusively.
-But personally, I’ve never had one of my very own.
+However, I was never lucky enough to work anywhere that used Mac’s exclusively, and personally, I’ve never had one of my very own.

 Sure, I’ve admired them from a distance, coveted their minimalist yumminess but was never able to get my hands on one.
 Until now.